The Premier League's all-time top scorers as Kane chases record

 Before heading to Barcelona, where a heart condition unfortunately forced an early retirement, Aguero managed 184 strikes in just 275 Premier League matches.

-The Argentine won five league titles during his time at the Etihad and became City's all-time leading goalscorer.
+The Argentine won five league titles during his time at the Etihad and became Manchester City's all-time leading goalscorer.

 The diminutive forward holds the Premier League record for most hat-tricks, having netted 12, and is the only foreign player on this esteemed list.